chekz/axway-open-docs/content/en/docs/apim_reference/config_files_reference.md

 apigateway/conf/apiaudit.xml
 ```

-## envSettings.props for Node Manager
+## envSettings.props for node manager

-Environment settings for Node Manager, such as host and port information.
+Environment settings for node manager, such as host and port information.

 ```
 apigateway/conf/envSettings.props